AdobeDocs/experience-manager-cloud-service.es-ES/help/overview/terminology.md

 ---
-title: 'Introducción a Adobe Experience Manager as a Cloud Service: terminología'
+title: '"Introducción a Adobe Experience Manager as a Cloud Service: terminología"'
-description: 'Introducción a Adobe Experience Manager as a Cloud Service: terminología. '
+description: '"Introducción a Adobe Experience Manager as a Cloud Service: terminología. "'
 translation-type: ht
 source-git-commit: 465172db5bbc3b1dc3b42164d759a45e0ff13a8e
 workflow-type: ht